THEOplayer/documentation/theoplayer/getting-started/01-sdks/03-ios/00-getting-started.md

 ### Google DAI

 Alternatively, the integration also supports server side ad insertion.
-To play a dynamically loaded advertisements, initialise the integration and pass it to the `THEOplayer` instance the same way as above:
+To play a dynamically loaded advertisements, initialize the integration and pass it to the `THEOplayer` instance the same way as above:

 ```swift
 let imaIntegration = GoogleIMAIntegrationFactory.createIntegration(on: self.theoplayer)